 - Row 2 (RS): Ch 1, hdc in first st, *ch 1, sk next st, hdc in next st; rep from * across.
 Turn.
 (19 ch-1 sps)

 - Row 3: Ch 1, sc in each st and in each ch across.
 Turn.
 (39 sts)

 - Row 4: Ch 1, sc in first st, *work bead st in next st, sc in next st; rep from * across.
 Turn.
 (39 sts)

 - Row 5: Ch 1, sc in first st and in each st across.
 Turn.
 (39 sts)

 - Row 7: Rep row 3.
 Do not FO.

 Crocheting the Tapered Ends

-Here it is crochet up in a Size 3 Crochet Thread.
+- Here it is crocheted up in a Size 3 Crochet Thread.
 I used an E 3.50mm hook with the thread.
 I started off with 52 chains and followed the pattern.
-As for the strings, I chained a total of 60.
+As for the strings, I chained 60.
 The finished measurement came out half an inch shorter than the original.
 However, it stretches more, so it'll even out.
-As for the width, it came out to 1.75″.
+As for the width, it came out to 1.75".